 Airport Operations Company A / Airport Facilities Service Operations / Full-time employee, site leader

-In order to provide treatment to customers, I always took inspiration from the scenery and colors of the city and used them in my work.
-In addition, I have experience in tenant operations, sales management, and staff training.
+I worked in the beauty industry for over 10 years before transitioning to my current role.
+In my previous position, while providing treatments to customers, I often drew inspiration from the scenery and colors around the city to enhance my work.
+I also gained experience in tenant operations, sales management, and staff training.

 How did you come to take on your current job?